zlal12/data_analysis_portfolio/README.md

    It's my final project for Hyper Island.

-   I'm tried to apply my new knowledge in Machine learning & Deep learning with my current knowledge on data analysis.
+   I tried to apply my new knowledge in Machine learning & Deep learning with my current knowledge on data analysis.

    Since some images and charts are broken in the file, I attached the link of Jupyter Notebook.